MontyGvMC/dot-net-core-logging-demo-api/README.md

 ## What is it about?

 .NET Core provides us the Microsoft.Extensions.ILogger interface which we can use for writing our logs.
-And there are a bunch of logging frameworks which from which we can choose in order to decide where our logs are going to.
+And there are a bunch of logging frameworks from which we can choose in order to decide where our logs are going to.

 Now it is up to us to take the ILogger, grab the data we want to log and write it.